 Almost every article highlighting 2017 design and development trends will mention that video is really big right now — and it’s true.
 We’ll open a website and a video will play on the banner.
 We go on Instagram and half of what we scroll through will be video, not to mention the stories at the top of the page.
 Users are seeing and accessing video everywhere and it’s becoming an essential part of the web user’s experience.

 “We’ll always have photos, we’ll always have typefaces, we’ll always have different colour palettes, but a video on the web is starting to be the staple,” said Nico.

 One of the main reasons video is so big is because technology has developed to deliver us an amazing video experience.
 Smartphone screens are getting bigger and better.
 Computer screens — like the new 5K iMac — are becoming extremely impressive.
 Just recently, it’s become possible to play video banners on mobile devices, which means the same video banner that shows up on your business’s website will appear on your smartphone.

-Video is now an essential tool in the web developers kit.
-They can’t only have static images, copy, colour palettes, and typefaces to think about.
+A video is now an essential tool in the web developers’ kit.
+They can’t only have static images, copies, colour palettes, and typefaces to think about.
 They need to build video into the structure of the website.